daadu/receive_intent/README.md

 ```
 In this example we want to receive Intent with `action` matching `RECEIVE_INTENT_EXAMPLE_ACTION` literal.
 This `<intent-filter>` should be added to the `Activity` that extends `FlutterActivity` (for project generated from template it is `MainActivity`).

+`<intent-filter>` describes, what `Intent` the `Activity` is capable to recevie.
 To read more about "Intent and Intent Filter", encourage you to check [official docs](https://developer.android.com/guide/components/intents-filters) from Android.
 #### Recevie and handle Intent that launched the Activity in Flutter
 Inside flutter code, you can call `ReceiveIntent.getInitialIntent()` to get the `Intent` that started the `Activity`:
 ```dart